 -

-A study is commisioned to explore the feasibility of major industrial development in the inner Moray Firth.
+A study is commissioned to explore the feasibility of major industrial development in the Inner Moray Firth.
 It concludes that major population growth is possible over the next 20 years in this area.
 The Board outlines its large-scale aspirations for Moray Firth development, describing it as "a regional development scheme with an industrial base".
 By the end of the year, a special team is set up to pursue these ambitions.

 -